 Declaration of intent to marry

-“I Do’s”, though not compulsory, are also often included at this time.
-Some couples are even throwing in a few “I Don’t’s” or “maybe’s” just for fun!
+NB: “I Do’s”, though not compulsory, are also often included at this time.
+They are usually more personalised, with some couples even throwing in a few “I Don’t’s” or “Maybe’s” just for fun!

 Vows